How to Estimate Your Home's Value

 AVMs adjust slightly in recognition of this data, but not sufficiently.
 The result is that smaller homes in neighborhoods are often undervalued while larger homes are overvalued.

-Delayed information: Finally, the information uploaded into AVMs regarding comparable sales is often delayed.
+Delayed information: Finally, the data uploaded into AVMs regarding comparable sales is often delayed.

 On the contrary, if you have a home in a market with rapidly rising prices or seasonally adjusting prices, such as homes in an area surrounding a military installation that experiences high summer moves, then your home may be undervalued according to AVM comparables.